The United States of Dental Assisting

 What if I plan to move to a new state?

-If you’re already working as a dental assistant and plan to move to a new state, you’ll want to look up the dental assisting requirements in your new location.
-Depending on the state and your previous education and experience, you may need to take additional steps to get credentialed in your new state.
+If you’re already working as a dental assistant and plan to move to a new state, get familiar with the dental assisting requirements in your new location.
+Depending on the state and your previous education and experience, you may need to take additional steps to get credentialed in your new location.

 What if I don’t want to start over in a new state?